Nominations now closed.

 The medal recipient for any given year will be announced publically in August of that year and the Medal will normally be presented to the recipient at the CAA Annual Conference usually held in October of the same year.
 The Chiropractors' Association of Australia encourages chiropractors to consider providing nominations for this prestigious international research award.

-The call for nominations for the 2018 Giles Medal is currently open and will close by Sunday 20 May 2018.
+The call for nominations for the 2018 Giles Medal is now closed.